-- 382 Security risk assessments often discuss the consideration of threats to an information system.
-NIST SP - 383 800-30 Revision 1 defines a threat as "[a]ny circumstance or event with the potential to adversely - impact organizational operations and assets, individuals, other organizations, or the Nation through an - information system via unauthorized access, destruction, disclosure, or modification of information, - and/or denial of service".
-Threats are actions that may compromise a system's confidentiality, integrity, - or availability[11].
-Threats evolve, and an organization needs to perform its own analysis when - 388 evaluating threats and risks that the organization faces. - 389 The following threats were considered during the development of the data confidentiality solution: - exfiltration by malicious outsider actor - exfiltration by malicious internal actor (privilege misuse) - ransomware with threat to leak data - non-malicious insider actor (accidental email) - misplaced hardware - For a threat to be realized, a system, process or person must be vulnerable to a threat action.
-A - 396 vulnerability is a deficiency or weakness that a threat source may exploit, resulting in a threat event. - 397 Vulnerabilities may exist in a broader context.
-That is, they may be found in organizational governance - 398 structures, external relationships, and mission/business processes.
+Security risk assessments often discuss the consideration of threats to an information system.
+NIST SP 800-30 Revision 1 defines a threat as "[a]ny circumstance or event with the potential to adversely impact organizational operations and assets, individuals, other organizations, or the Nation through an information system via unauthorized access, destruction, disclosure, or modification of information, and/or denial of service".
+Threats are actions that may compromise a system's confidentiality, integrity, or availability [11].
+Threats evolve, and an organization needs to perform its own analysis when evaluating threats and risks that the organization faces.

+The following threats were considered during the development of the data confidentiality solution:

+- exfiltration by malicious outsider actor

+- exfiltration by malicious internal actor (privilege misuse)

+- ransomware with threat to leak data

+- non-malicious insider actor (accidental email)

+- misplaced hardware

+For a threat to be realized, a system, process or person must be vulnerable to a threat action.
+A vulnerability is a deficiency or weakness that a threat source may exploit, resulting in a threat event.
+Vulnerabilities may exist in a broader context.
+That is, they may be found in organizational governance structures, external relationships, and mission/business processes.

-399 Organizations should consider impact if a data confidentiality breach occurs including potential decline 400 in organizational trust and credibility affecting employees, customers, partners, stakeholders as well as 401 financial impacts due to loss of proprietary or other sensitive information.
-3.5.2 Privacy Risk Assessment 402 403 This build also incorporates privacy as part of the build risk assessment.
-It is important for organizations 404 to address privacy risk as part of a comprehensive risk management process.
-The build utilized the NIST 405 Privacy Framework [7] and Privacy Risk Assessment Methodology (PRAM) [14] to identify and address 406 privacy risks.
-407 As part of identifying privacy risks in this build, problematic data actions were correlated to observed 408 privacy risks.
-In many cases, the security capabilities in this build will help mitigate privacy risks, but 409 organizations should use caution to implement these capabilities in a way that does not introduce new 410 privacy risks.
-411 Section 5.3 discusses problematic data action and privacy considerations for this build.
+Organizations should consider impact if a data confidentiality breach occurs including potential decline in organizational trust and credibility affecting employees, customers, partners, stakeholders as well as financial impacts due to loss of proprietary or other sensitive information.

+3.5.2 Privacy Risk Assessment

+This build also incorporates privacy as part of the build risk assessment.
+It is important for organizations to address privacy risk as part of a comprehensive risk management process.
+The build utilized the NIST Privacy Framework [7] and Privacy Risk Assessment Methodology (PRAM) [14] to identify and address privacy risks.

+As part of identifying privacy risks in this build, problematic data actions were correlated to observed privacy risks.
+In many cases, the security capabilities in this build will help mitigate privacy risks, but organizations should use caution to implement these capabilities in a way that does not introduce new privacy risks.

+Section 5.3 discusses problematic data action and privacy considerations for this build.

-412 3.6 Technologies
+3.6 Technologies

 Table 3-1 Products and Technologies lists the technologies used in this project and provides a mapping among the generic application term, the specific product used, and the security control(s) that the product provides.
 Refer to Table 6-1 Security Control Map for an explanation of the NIST Cybersecurity Framework Subcategory identifiers.
-Table 3-1 also provides the Privacy Framework Subcategory identifiers, and these are explained in Appendix E.
+Table 3-1 also provides the Privacy Framework Subcategory identifiers.
+Table 3-1 also provides the Privacy Framework Subcategory identifiers.

-418 Table 3-1 Products and Technologies
+Table 3-1 Products and Technologies